1jour1vin

 Rated estate (2024 guide) Recommended

-An elegant and serious style with aromas of peach and stone fruit.
-Subtle, skillful, and fresh with a fine texture.
+An elegant and refined style with aromas of peach and stone fruit.
+Subtle, well-balanced, and fresh, with a delicate texture.

 Guide Hachette des vins